wheniwork/ld-redux-components/README.md

 > Feature Flag Components for Launch Darkly that work seemlessly with redux

-_ld-redux-components_ is a component helper library for Launch Darkly in React that relies on your feature flags being stored in redux.
+_ld-redux-components_ is a helper library for Launch Darkly in React that relies on your feature flags being stored in redux.

 It is recommended that you use [ld-redux](https://github.com/yusinto/ld-redux), as it provides an easy and clean way to connect Launch Darkly flags to redux, and works as a nice wrapper for [ldclient-js](https://github.com/launchdarkly/js-client).